Intel ISEF 2016

-On May 10th through 15th, more than 1,700 of the world’s most promising young scientists, engineers and mathematicians gathered in Pittsburgh to participate in the world’s largest pre-college science competition, the 2015 Intel International Science and Engineering Fair.
+On May 8th through 13th, 2016, approximately 1,750 of the world’s most promising young scientists, engineers and mathematicians gathered in Phoenix, Arizona, to participate in the world’s largest pre-college science competition, the 2016 Intel International Science and Engineering Fair.

-These young innovators represented the best of more than 7 million high school students who participated in science fairs around the globe during the year, having won top honors at local, regional and national science competitions to earn their place as finalists at Intel ISEF 2015.
+These young innovators represent the best of more than 7 million high school students who participated in science fairs around the globe this past year, having won top honors at local, regional and national science competitions to earn their place as finalists.

-For many of these high school students, their week in Pennsylvania was a life-changing event.
+For many of these high school students, their week in Arizona was a life-changing event.

 For some, it was their first time traveling far from home or their first time meeting other young innovators who are as passionate as they are about science, technology, engineering and math.